RiccardoCampanella/rc-homepage/_pages/about.md

   - /about.html
 ---

 👨🏻‍💻 Currently pursuing my Master's in Artificial Intelligence at Utrecht University, I combine my software engineering background with cutting-edge AI research to tackle real-world challenges.
-My focus lies in developing human-centered algorithms through machine learning and deep learning techniques, aiming to create solutions that make a meaningful impact on society.
+My focus lies preemptive detection and monitoring of dangeorus AI capabilities that arise from misalignment, aiming to create solutions that make a meaningful impact on society.
+In particular, I am interested in understanding LLM reasoning mechanisms such as in Chain-of-thought monitoring or enhancing them in the latent space as in Chain of Continuous Thoughts.

 🔬 As I advance through my second year, I'm particularly excited about defining my Master's thesis project for Winter 2024, which will allow me to further explore the intersection of AI and societal benefit.